 Governance & strategy

 The University of Bordeaux is a public scientific, cultural and professional institution.
-Run by a President who is elected by its executive board, it is composed of governing bodies, administrative components and departments.
+It is managed by a President who is elected by its executive board, and is composed of governing bodies, administrative components and departments.

 Our missions support a driving ambition to further develop as a "Campus of Excellence":